-Any purchases that are \$2,500 or more, up to \$14,999, will require three written proposals/quotes/estimates/prices to be submitted and attached to the purchase requisition in order to ensure items are purchased at the best possible price.
-Should a vendor fail to respond within two weeks (or a reasonable period of time depending upon your circumstances) within the time allowed (each vendor must be given equal time) or informs you that they are declining to provide a quote, your attempt should be documented and this will serve as one of your quotes.
+Any purchases that are \$2,500 or more, up to \$29,999, will require three written proposals/quotes/estimates/prices to be submitted and attached to the purchase requisition in order to ensure items are purchased at the best possible price.
+Should a vendor fail to respond within the time allowed

+(each vendor must be given equal time) or informs you that they are declining to provide a quote, your attempt should be documented and this will serve as one of your quotes.
 Should time allow, you are encouraged to seek a quote from another vendor.
 When vendor performance is a critical aspect of a purchase, past experience with a vendor shall be taken into consideration in conjunction with the price when awarding a proposal.
 Unfavorable experiences with a vendor should be documented and maintained for future reference.
 A summary of your experience can be forwarded to the Purchasing Agent to maintain.